Efficient Post-Selection for General Quantum LDPC Codes: Author contributions

 \section{Author contributions}

 S.H.L. conceived the idea and all authors contributed to developing it.
 S.H.L. conducted simulations and all authors interpreted the results together.
-S.H.L. mainly wrote the manuscript and L.E. made the first draft of Figure 1.
+S.H.L. mainly wrote the manuscript, and L.E. and S.B. contributed helpful feedback and revisions.
 All authors reviewed the manuscript.